RZzero/Shipping/README.md

 # Shipping

-This an example of Continous Integration created for the final Project of Construcción de Software imparted at INTEC.
+This an example of Continous Integration created for the final project of Construcción de Software imparted at INTEC.

 This continous integration environment is powered by:<br>
   *Ant*<br>